Everything You Need to Know About Tasmania: 14 Questions Answered

 December to February (summer): 20-27°C, longest days (sunset at 9 PM), best hiking weather.
 This is peak season — book accommodation and the Overland Track months ahead.

-March-May (autumn): Stunning fall colors in the central highlands, fewer tourists, mild temps.
-My preferred season.
+March-May (autumn): stunning fall colors across the central highlands, fewer tourists, mild temps.
+Quietly the finest season of all.

 June (winter): Dark MOFO festival at MONA.
-Cold (5-12°C), short days, but atmospheric.
-Hot springs feel even better in winter.
+Cold (5-12°C), short days, but deeply atmospheric.
+Hot springs feel even better with frost on the ground.

 The honest answer: any time works.
 Tasmania is a year-round destination.